 Nonetheless, in the wake of a 2009 MPs expenses scandal which greatly damaged Parliament's reputation, Labour - by then trailing well behind the Conservatives in opinion polls - revived its committment to electoral reform.
 In February 2010 the House of Commons overwhelmingly approved a government-sponsored amendment to the Constitutional Reform and Governance Bill, under which voters would be asked in a referendum (scheduled to be held in October 2011) if they wanted to switch to the Alternative Vote (AV) system for elections to the U.K. Parliament, or retain the existing first-past-the-post system.

 Initially, it was uncertain if the referendum would actually take place, given that the bill had yet to be approved by the House of Lords; more importantly, the Conservatives - who remain strongly in favor of first-past-the-post - originally were widely expected to repeal the legislation and scrap the referendum had they won an overall parliamentary majority in the 2010 general election.
 However, no single party won an absolute House of Commons majority in the election, and not surprisingly electoral reform emerged as a major issue in the negotiations between Conservatives and Liberal Democrats to form a new government.
 In the end, the Conservatives made an about-face and agreed to hold a referendum on AV, in order to secure a coalition agreement with the Liberal Democrats.
-Under the terms of the Parliamentary Voting System and Constituencies Act passed by Parliament in February 2011, a referendum will be held next May 5 - on the same day as local elections in England, elections to the Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly - in which voters will be asked if they want the U.K. to adopt the Alternative Vote system instead of the existing first-past-the-post system for electing Members of Parliament to the House of Commons.
+Under the terms of the Parliamentary Voting System and Constituencies Act passed by Parliament in February 2011, a referendum was held the following May 5 - on the same day as local elections in England, elections to the Scottish Parliament, the National Assembly for Wales, and the Northern Ireland Assembly - in which voters were asked if they wanted the U.K. to adopt the Alternative Vote system instead of the existing first-past-the-post system for electing Members of Parliament to the House of Commons; AV was overwhelmingly rejected, by 13,013,123 votes against (67.9%) to 6,152,607 (32.1%) in favor, on a 42.2% turnout rate.

-Early estimates suggest Labour would have lost far more seats than the Conservatives (or for that matter the Liberal Democrats) had the bill's "reduce and equalise" provisions been in place for the 2010 general election (assuming an identical popular vote outcome under an otherwise unchanged electoral system), and not surprisingly the party opposed the bill in Parliament, its previous backing of AV notwithstanding.
-In fact, the existing electoral system continued to favor Labour, even in defeat: despite attaining both a slightly higher share of the vote and a substantially larger popular vote lead than Labour in 2005, the Conservatives still won fewer seats in 2010 than Labour in the preceding election.
+Early estimates suggested Labour would have lost far more seats than the Conservatives (or for that matter the Liberal Democrats) had the bill's "reduce and equalise" provisions been in place for the 2010 general election (assuming an identical popular vote outcome under an otherwise unchanged electoral system), and not surprisingly the party opposed the bill in Parliament, its previous backing of AV notwithstanding.
+In fact, the existing electoral system continued to work against the Conservatives, even in victory: despite attaining both slightly higher shares of the vote and substantially larger popular vote leads than Labour in 2005, the Conservatives still won fewer seats in 2010 and 2015 than Labour a decade earlier.

 Álvarez-Rivera.
 All Rights Reserved.